Categories: Projects and equipment; Commerce and business

 drown the market with used equipment.

-Perhaps I will surprise myself or
+Perhaps I will make worthy stuff.

 While I have lots of equipment and tools, specific blacksmithing